BIOLOGY FOR LIFE

 AHL B3.2.15- Adaptations of the mammalian heart for delivering pressurized blood to the arteries.

-• Label a diagram of the heart with the following structure names: superior vena cava, inferior vena cava, pulmonary semilunar valve, aorta, pulmonary artery, pulmonary veins, aortic semilunar valve, left atrioventricular valve, left ventricle, septum, right ventricle, left atrium, right atrium, septum and right atrioventricular valve.
+• Label a diagram of the heart with the following structure names: superior vena cava, inferior vena cava, pulmonary semilunar valve, aorta, pulmonary artery, pulmonary veins, aortic semilunar valve, left atrioventricular valve, left ventricle, septum, right ventricle, left atrium, right atrium, and right atrioventricular valve.

 AHL B3.2.16- Stages in the cardiac cycle.